 In their letter commenting on our October 1, 2024, draft order, petitioners and other entities contend that our conclusion that the representative well monitoring network appears to provide representative groundwater data for non-monitored sites is not consistent with the NPS Policy because the network fails to meet Key Element 4.
 Key Element 4 requires a nonpoint source control implementation program to include sufficient feedback mechanisms to track whether the program is achieving its stated purpose.
 Their contention is based on an incorrect interpretation of our endorsement of the monitoring network.
 We have not found or concluded that the monitoring network can adequately track whether all dairies (monitored or unmonitored) are complying with permit conditions.
 As previously stated, we only find that the network appears to provide data that is sufficiently representative of nitrogen impacts to groundwater at the non-monitored sites (i.e., whether groundwater quality is improving or worsening) at a programmatic level.
 Additionally, and more fundamentally, their contention presumes this order itself must implement the Nonpoint Source Policy.
 This order does not directly authorize or regulate discharges, require management practices, establish time schedules, nor ensure enforcement.
 It provides an overarching regulatory approach for the Central Valley Water Board to implement in future regulatory proceedings.
 Accordingly, the order is not itself a regulatory mechanism to control nonpoint source discharges and therefore is not independently required to satisfy each element of the Nonpoint Source Policy.,

 On remand, the Central Valley Water Board’s implementation of the order’s directives and regulatory framework must implement the Nonpoint Source Policy’s directives.
-Among them, both the interim and final revised dairy general waste discharge requirements should describe the measures that will be used to verify the degree to which the management practices are being properly implemented and achieving water quality requirements and provide feedback for use in adaptive management as necessary to determine whether the program is functioning on time and is on track with achieving its stated goals.
+Among them, revised dairy general waste discharge requirements should describe the measures that will be used to verify the degree to which the management practices are being properly implemented and achieving water quality requirements and provide feedback for use in adaptive management as necessary to determine whether the program is functioning on time and is on track with achieving its stated goals.

 An Increased Role for the CVDRMP